J. C. Boscán: Chicago Cubs

 On November 21, 2012, Boscán signed a minor league deal with the Chicago Cubs.
 In 74 games with the Triple-A Iowa Cubs, he hit .232.
 Boscán was called up to the Cubs on September 3, 2013.
 He appeared in six games for the Cubs and had two hits in nine at-bats, with one double, his first MLB extra-base hit (a pinch hit double off Edward Mujica of the St. Louis Cardinals on September 28).
 Boscán was removed from the 40–man roster and sent outright to Triple–A Iowa on October 9.

 Los Angeles Dodgers

 Boscán signed a minor league contract with the Los Angeles Dodgers on November 12, 2013, and was assigned to the Double–A Chattanooga Lookouts.
 In 52 games, primarily as the backup catcher, he hit only .168.

 Kansas City Royals

 On January 16, 2015, Boscán signed a minor league contract with the Kansas City Royals organization.
 Boscán made 42 appearances for the Triple-A Omaha Storm Chasers, hitting .216/.260/.259 with 1 home run and 11 RBI.
 He elected free agency following the season on November 6, 2015.

 On November 26, 2015, Boscán re–signed with the Royals on a new minor league contract.

+Coaching career

+On January 16, 2026, Boscán was announced as a catching coordinator in the player development department of the Kansas City Royals.